Geographers' A–Z Street Atlas

-The Geographers' A–Z Street Atlas, commonly shortened to A–Z (pronounced "Ay to Zed"), is a title given to any one of a range of atlases of streets in the United Kingdom produced by Geographers' A–Z Map Company Limited.
-Its first atlas, of London, was originally compiled in the 1930s by Phyllis Pearsall.
-The company she founded now publishes street maps of many cities and towns in the UK.
+The Geographers' A–Z Street Atlas, commonly shortened to A–Z (pronounced "Ay to Zed"), is a title given to any one of a range of atlases of streets in the United Kingdom formerly produced by Geographers' A–Z Map Company Limited, now published by HarperCollins.

 Dating old maps

 Until relatively recently, maps produced by the Geographers' (A–Z) Map Company did not include a publication date.
 It is possible to determine a date range for publication due to the following: